 “The critical factor in any embryo transfer program always lies in the skill and experience

 of the veterinarian or professional whom does the transfer of the embryo.”

-– Click here for the link to the 2016 Embryo Transfer Contract
+– Click here for Embryo Transfer Pricing & Contract

 – Click here for the link to Normal Foaling Events

 – Click here for the Mare Foaling Date Calculator, simply put in the ovulation date of your mare and find out her due date along with scheduled vaccinations and checkups!

 – Click here for the link to Foal Vaccination Date Calculator, simply put in the date your foal was born and find out when vaccinations are due!